westerndevs/western-devs-website/_posts/2015-08-23-using-azure-arm-to-deploy-a-docker-container.markdown

 We decided to use Jekyll to host our blog, which most of us had never used before.
 All of us need a way to fire up a Jekyll instance to test our changes (even simple things like how a new post will render).
 Jekyll is really made for Linux, and most of us run Windows.
 Although [Jekyll can run on windows in theory](http://jekyll-windows.juthilo.com/), we have struggled to get it to work.
 Amir came to the rescue, and created a [Docker image that includes Jekyll](https://hub.docker.com/r/abarylko/western-devs/) configured according to our needs.

-Now we have a new problem – most of us haven’t used Docker before.
-We had some struggles, just getting Docker up and running and configured on Windows took a little bit of work for those of us that hadn’t used it before.
+Now we have a new problem â€“ most of us havenâ€™t used Docker before.
+We had some struggles, just getting Docker up and running and configured on Windows took a little bit of work for those of us that hadnâ€™t used it before.
 Those of us using Windows 10 discovered there were [additional challenges getting Docker running[(Docker on Windows 10 Problems).
-And for me personally, I do all my work in VM’s (either local VM’s, or Azure VM’s) and I didn’t want to install Docker/VirtualBox on my host OS, and I discovered that you can’t install Docker/VBox inside a Hyper-V Windows VM.
+And for me personally, I do all my work in VMâ€™s (either local VMâ€™s, or Azure VMâ€™s) and I didnâ€™t want to install Docker/VirtualBox on my host OS, and I discovered that you canâ€™t install Docker/VBox inside a Hyper-V Windows VM.

 I decided I was going to get something running in Azure, and I had an additional goal of making what I did repeatable and automated so that my fellow Western Devs could easily do what I did.
-I’ve been doing *a lot* of work with Azure ARM Templates lately, so that was the approach I took.
+Iâ€™ve been doing *a lot* of work with Azure ARM Templates lately, so that was the approach I took.
 I noticed there is a pre-existing image with Ubuntu available, and there is a Docker VM Extension that you can apply during provisioning that will install/configure Docker, and it can use Docker Compose to spin up one or more containers too.

 I created the JSON ARM Template, and a simple PowerShell script to deploy it.
 Now any of my fellow WesternDevs can simply run a PS1 script, get prompted for a few pieces of info (azure credentials, azure subscription, github branch name, resource group name), and ~10 mins later they will have a new VM in Azure, with Docker installed, our WesternDevs image deployed, and our Jekyll site up and running with the code from their branch.
 Then they can bring it up in a web browser and test out their changes before merging with Master.
-When they’re done they can delete the Azure resource group if they wish, or keep it around for future testing.
+When theyâ€™re done they can delete the Azure resource group if they wish, or keep it around for future testing.

 ## The Gory Details

-If you’ve never used Azure ARM Templates before, it’s a JSON file that describes a set of Azure Resources and their configurations.
+If youâ€™ve never used Azure ARM Templates before, itâ€™s a JSON file that describes a set of Azure Resources and their configurations.
 You can use a PowerShell cmdlet to give the JSON to Azure, and it will spin up a new Resource Group and a bunch of new resources based on what is described in the JSON.
 For the WesternDevs template the JSON describes the following resources:

   * Storage Account
   * Public IP Address